Our Philosophy

 FAITH

-We believe that above all else, we are called to love one another - without caveats.
-As simple as it is to say, loving others just as we wish to be loved ourselves is not simple for anyone.
-Loving others doesn’t just mean caring for them, it means that we have to acknowledge their humanity, and their perspective.
+We believe that, above all else, we are called to love one another—without caveats.
+As simple as it is to say, loving others as we wish to be loved ourselves is not always simple for anyone.
+Loving others doesn’t just mean caring for them; it means acknowledging their humanity and perspective.
 It means accepting people as they are, right here and now.
-To open the door to the stranger, and provide a safe space for everyone.
-As a Summer Camp, this means that we have an amazing opportunity to express our own faith through providing great hospitality to kids and families without reservation or judgement.
-We hope to make people feel a sense of belonging, because we truly believe they do belong.
+It’s about opening the door to the stranger and providing a safe space for everyone.

-Some notes on accessibility and accommodations for people with different abilities.
+Some notes on accessibility and accommodations:

 While we are working on our path through the serious work of making the physical camp facilities more accessible and inclusive, we are still an older property.
 Many of the buildings being close to 100 years old.
 Because of this, we don’t currently have fully wheelchair accessible accommodations and cabins and washroom facilities are divided for the most part in line with binary genders - male and female.